 Figure 11: The annual wind climatology for the site locations were the morphometric measurements of E. maxima were collected.
 The mean (green), maximum (red) and minimum (blue) values for wind speed is depicted in the graph above.

-Morphometric and environmental data for RDA

 RDA

 The results of the RDA showed that the mean, minimum, maximum and standard deviation of the annual wave direction, the mean, minimum, maximum and standard deviation of the annual wave period, the annual maximum wind direction, the mean, minimum, maximum and standard deviation of the annual wave period and the mean and maximum wave direction in April are the most influential environmental factors affecting E. maxima morphology, with an R2 value of 0.999.
 The adjusted R2 value yielded inconclusive results (NA).
 Only the first two canonical axes were used in the RDA; RDA1 and RDA2, explaining 57.7% and 30.3% of the variation respectively, and 88% cumulatively.
 The biplot scores for constraining variables, showed that annual wave standard deviation (Annual_dir_sd), annual wave period standard deviation (Annual_tp_sd), maximum annual wave direction (Annual_dir_max) and the maximum wave direction in April (Apr_dir_max) were heavily loaded along the RDA1 axis, and negatively influence stipe length.
 Whereas the other influential factors mentioned above, were more heavily loaded along the second RDA axis (RDA2), positively influencing primary length.